IndaPlus23/RaySorcerers-Instructions/palinda-3/README.md

 - Implementation for the `WordCount` function
 - Reading a text file into a string in the `main` function
+- Filtering duplicate versions of words in different cases, removing punctuation marks, etc
 - Check that the unittest passes
 - Log the runtime performance in the table below

 Once you are satisfied with the singleworker, move into [mapreduce/words.go](src/mapreduce/words.go) and parallelise the program in order to improve the performance.

+> **Assistant's note:** Part of the challenge here is identifying the different tasks that can be made parallel.
+This can happen at multiple levels so pay attention for opportunities to increase the performance.

 - Update the `WordCount` function with the Map and Reduce tasks, using goroutines to parallelise and a channel to gather partial results
 - Check that the unittest passes